ten-protocol/go-ten/design/cryptography.md

 - Master Seed is a strongly generated entropy data that serves as the encryption base of the network
 - Use the random number generation available inside the TEEs
 - Generation happens when the central sequencer bootstraps the network
-- The central sequencer generates the Master seed and initializes the Management Contract
-- Upon successful attestation the Central Sequencer uses the attested enclave public key to share the Master Seed

 ## 2. Ensure Enclave Encrypted Communication
-- Client-Enclave communication is encrypted using the Obscuro Key
+- Client-Enclave communication is encrypted using the Obscuro Key and the Client Key
-- Clients encrypt using the Obscuro Key - Public Key
+- Clients encrypt using the Obscuro Public Key
-- Enclave responds encrypting with the Obscuro Key - Private Key
+- Enclave responds encrypting with the Client Public Key ( also known as Viewing Keys )
 - The Obscuro Key is a Key-Pair derived from the Master Seed + Genesis Rollup
 - The Public key will be published to the Management contract and used by all obscuro tooling ( like the wallet extension ) to encrypt transactions
-- The Private key will be only available inside the enclave through key derivation
 - Enclaves will determine the Private key when deriving the Master Seed + Genesis Rollup
   - Enclaves have the Master Seed through the attestation process
   - Enclaves fetch Genesis Rollup through the Layer 1 blocks